TONYSHOKRY/Formal-methods/2 Cluster model/ReadME.md

   - **sensing states**: `listen_on_moving_on`, `listen_on_moving_off`,
     `listen_off_moving_on`.

-So each cluster is a **macro-state machine** aggregating the detailed per-block behavior.
+So each cluster is a **macro-state machine** collapse group of blocks behavior.

 ---